Skip to main content

 Weather map for the continental United States.
 Details in caption.

-1. Based on the direction the “spikes” are pointing towards, this front is traveling:
+1. Based on the direction the 'spikes' on the cold front are pointing towards, this front is traveling:

 Weather map showing pressure, frontal systems, precipitation, and reported weather information for the continental United States.
 Details in caption.